GoogleChrome/developer.chrome.com/site/en/docs/devtools/dom/index.md

 ### Capture a node screenshot {: #screenshot }

-You can screenshot any individual node using **Capture node screenshot** in the node drop-down menu.
+You can screenshot any individual node in the DOM Tree using **Capture node screenshot**.

 {% Img src="image/cGQxYFGJrUUaUZyWhyt9yo5gHhs1/ErWsgrDAV1xYWrj87OQT.png", alt="A node screenshot being captured.", width="800", height="500" %}